 But you might still wonder if the Keurig Coffee Maker all that it promises?
 After all, it comes with a price tag attached that’s significantly higher than the automatic drip coffeepots you find at the local mega-stores.

 Like everything, you can find both pros and cons inherent in this machine.
 So rest assured—you are doing the right thing by doing a little bit of online research before you fork over your hard-earned dollars on the Keurig machine.
+People have many different reasons for enjoying single-serve java.

 I did an extensive amount of online research.
 Plus, I previously owned a Keurig model and have first-hand experience with the device.
 So today, we will consider both the pros and cons of these machines.